paultechguy/WinService.NetCore/README.md

     For local (i.e. localhost) testing you can use [Papercut-SMTP](https://www.papercut-smtp.com/);
 this is an excellent tool for verifying email is working before your deploy to production environments.
-You can also use gmail by creating an *App Password* in your email account.
+You can also use Gmail by creating an *App Password* in your Gmail account.

     The following two sections show the changes in `WinService.NetCore:appsettings.json` for configurating an SMTP server.